 Dr. Simard is a Senior Engineer in JPL’s Radar Science & Engineering Section.
 His research focuses on advancing radar and lidar remote sensing techniques to quantify 3D vegetation structure, biomass, and ecosystem richness.

 Selena Chaves is a Research Assistant in the geodesy lab at Florida International University.
 She previously worked as a student research intern at NASA GSFC.
-Her research interests include land cover modeling and monitoring of coastal wetlands and ecosystems.
+Her research interests include modeling and monitoring coastal wetlands and ecosystems.